Topical Ingredients to Pause Before Your Brow or Lip PMU Appointment

 Lash & Brow Growth Serums

-- When to restart: Four weeks after your final session.
+Four weeks after your final PMU session.

 How to Plan Your Skincare Timeline

-- Count backwards using the table’s time-outs.
+- Count backwards using the ingredient time-outs above

-Safe Substitutes to Keep Skin Happy
+Safe Substitutes to Keep Skin Stable

-- Hyaluronic acid serums for lightweight hydration.
+- Hyaluronic acid serums for hydration

-- Ceramide-rich creams to reinforce barrier strength.
+- Ceramide-rich creams to support the skin barrier

 Final Check: Day-Of Appointment